canonical/snapcraft/docs/how-to-set-up-classic-confinement.rst

     - classic: usr/bin/classic-example: ELF interpreter should be set to '/snap/core22/current/lib64/ld-linux-x86-64.so.2'.
     - classic: usr/bin/classic-example: ELF rpath should be set to '/snap/core22/current/lib/x86_64-linux-gnu'.

 If there are many warnings about libraries you can disable the library linter so that only classic linter warnings are shown.
-See the `linters </t/snapcraft-linters>`__ documentation for details.
+See the :ref:`linters <snapcraft-linters>` documentation for details.

 Fix linter warnings by patching ELF binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~